 If we confess our sins, he is faithful and just to forgive us our sins and purify us from all unrighteousness.
 1 John 1:9

 If the Gnostics would confess, agree, admit, concede, fess, own up to the fact, that they have a sinful nature, what is it that Jesus is faithful to have done for them?
 Forgive them and cleansed them from all unrighteousness.

-What does 1 John 1:9 mean?
+So what does 1 John 1:9 mean?
 It is a salvation verse to those who claimed to be without sin.
 That one day if you come to your senses and put your faith in Jesus Christ by faith, you will be born again, become right with God and purified from all unrighteousness.
 You also have been forgiven of all your sins by the blood of Jesus Christ!

 In real estate, it is location, location, location.
 When we read the Bible it is context, context, context.
-If we don’t look at Bible verses in context, we will misunderstanding the Word of God.
+If we don’t look at Bible verses in context, we will be misunderstanding the Word of God.